U2 (Berlin U-Bahn): The division of the city and 17 June 1953

 At the beginning of 1953, the Western BVG installed loudspeakers at the last stations in the western sectors, warning of the crossing into the Soviet sector.
 Turnback facilities were set up at these stations to allow the trains to terminate there if necessary.
 In addition, the timetable was designed so that when a U-Bahn train ran east, another train ran west at the same time.
 As a result, the West would lose only a few U-Bahn sets to the East in the event of an incident.

 This proved itself in June of the same year, when East Berlin workers responded with protests to an increase in the Arbeitsnorm ("work norm": the quantity of work required to be performed in a shift).
-News of the 17 June 1953 uprising spread like wildfire across the GDR.
+News of the 17 June 1953 uprising spread across the GDR.
 About 20,000 strikers demonstrated not only against the norm increases, but also against the general conditions in the country.
 The BVG East stopped U-Bahn operations and Deutsche Reichsbahn stopped S-Bahn operations at the border at 11 am.
 The western trains now ended in the new turnback facilities.
 In total, the West Berlin BVG lost only 18 trains due to the well thought-out timetable.
 The northern section of line D, including the stations of Voltastraße and Gesundbrunnen, which had no connection to the rest of the West network, was closed.

 The traffic situation returned to normal after a few days after the bloody suppression of the uprising.
 As a consequence of the experience of 17 June, the Western BVG established a new route of the A^{II} from Krumme Lanke to Kottbusser Tor which was independent of East Berlin, but which was soon abandoned.
 In addition, the Schöneberg line now ran only as far as Nollendorfplatz, not as previously to Warschauer Brücke.